Raise your hand if you know too little about the pre-colonial Philippines.

 More often than not, these babaylans or catalonans were women who came from prominent families.
 However, early Spanish missionaries reported of the existence of men who assumed the roles of a babaylan.
 That, of course, also suggests that these male versions may have existed long before the Spaniards arrived.

 What’s more surprising is that some of these male babaylans dressed and also acted like women.
 Visayans called them asog while the Tagalogs named them bayugin.
 In the 1668 book Historia de los Islas y Indios de Bisayas, Father Francisco Alcina further described an asog as:

 “…impotent men and deficient for the practice of matrimony, considered themselves more like women than men in their manner of living or going about, even in their occupations….”

 The 16th-century manuscript Boxer Codex added even more intriguing details:

 “The bayog or bayoguin are priest dressed in female garb …..Almost all are impotent for the reproductive act, and thus they marry other males and sleep with them as man and wife and have carnal knowledge.”

 As time went by, the term asog has taken on completely different meanings.
-In Aklan, for example, asog is now used to refer to a tomboy or a woman acting like man.
+In Aklan, for example, asog is now used to refer to a tomboy or a woman acting like a man.

-It’s not easy to be a slave in ancient Philippines.
+It’s not easy to be a slave in the ancient Philippines.
 When a warrior died, for example, a slave was traditionally tied and buried beneath his body.
 If one was killed violently or if someone from the ruling class died (say, a datu), human sacrifices were almost always required.